 It's crucial that you study the local market and get an accurate idea of the value of your home.
 A competitive list price will entice a more significant number of buyers and ensure your home sells more quickly.

-Based on our research, in New Mexico, appraisals average a couple hundred dollars, but help you walk away with thousands more once your home is sold.
+Based on our research, in New Mexico, appraisals average $410 to $475, but help you walk away with thousands more once your home is sold.